elsahv/laughing-coyote-dev-astro/notes.md

 2/18
 -rm case study CTA button for now, at least until there is more content.
+-"I'm trying to document more often to make better progress"

 -2/16
 -things are really clicking into place today!!